President – Andrew Caplen Vice president – Jonathan Smithers Deputy vice president – Robert Bourns Chief executive – Des Hudson

-Andrew Caplen is the vice president of the Law Society.
+Andrew Caplen is the president of the Law Society.
 He is a consultant with Heppenstalls, a predominantly private client firm in Hampshire with offices in Lymington and New Milton.

 Andrew has been the Law Society Council member for Hampshire and the Isle of Wight since 2000 and has a particular interest in access to justice.
 He was one of the co-authors of the Law Society’s Access to Justice Review and has written and spoken widely on access to justice and legal aid issues.

 Andrew was brought up and educated in Hampshire and has worked in Hampshire throughout his legal career.
 He has had experience in a number of areas of law since qualification.